hamburg-catholics/hamburg-catholics.github.io/sacraments.md

 If you or a family member cannot attend Mass and would like to have the Eucharist brought to your home, please contact Fr.
 Ritchille Salinas at [svdsalinas@gmail.com](mailto:svdsalinas@gmail.com).

 ## Confirmation
-Children or adults who are interested in being prepared for confirmation should contact Sandra de Menezes at [sandemen@hotmail.com](mailto:sandemen@hotmail.com) to find out about when the next round of classes will take place.
+Children or adults who are interested in being prepared for confirmation should contact Sandra de Menezes at [confirmation@hamburg-catholics.de](mailto:confirmation@hamburg-catholics.de) to find out about when the next round of classes will take place.

 ## Marriage
 Couples who are interested in being prepared for marriage and/or married at St. Elisabeth should contact the secretary of Sankt Elisabeth, Frau Stephania Trost at 040 696 3838 70 or [info@st-elisabeth-hh.de](mailto:info@st-elisabeth-hh.de).